-ABOUT THE DIFFICULTY OF SHORT INCA TRAIL TO MACHU PICCHU & YANACOCHA LAKE 4 DAYS
+ABOUT THE DIFFICULTY OF 2 DAY INCA TRAIL HIKE

 The Short Inca trail to Machu Picchu has a moderate difficulty level and we classify as difficulty in # 3 from #1 to #5.
 It demands a good physical condition since it starts early from Cusco and also you can start from Ollantaytambo, then a train trip to Kilometer 104 on the way Cusco – “Aguas Calientes” route.